 Upgrading your treat hunting skills to next generation capabilities.

-When defending against the next generation of malicious actors targeting your network and systems.
-We as threat hunters have to employ security strategies that are driven by personalized cyber defense context.
+When defending against the next generation of malicious targeting agisnt your network and systems, we as threat hunters have to employ security strategies that are driven by personalized cyber defense context.
 This hunt style is based on what each user typically does and what workflow each user regularly utilizes.
 We can alert against the specific use for the organization of your network for traffic and host based anomalies.
 The way we accomplish this activity now is by establishing YARA and Snort rules.

 To begin utilizing vulnerability tools to develop your indicator matrix we have to aggregate intelligence to help us define what is malicious activity vs that of origination activity.
 Your organization must have this map to navigate the logs of your systems while building alerts for anomalies.
 With this rule set you can build the metadata and define the strings that are crucial in your YARA and SNORT rules.
 Also, In this step your organization needs a reporting database to submit and store potential indications of compromise.
 During attack of your system, faster decisions are going to me mean stop loss of critical information systems and Intellectual Property.
 The scenario were you have the data to act now to posture your defensive measures effectively based on collected and defined meta is a win for your agency.

 No matter the industry there is always someone who wants to know about what you have.
 The goal is to know how potential attackers will exploit the way your users consume technology and apps so that vulnerabilities used can we more effective and “context-aware”.
 If you are an org that supports DOD or Gov you are an increased target by nation state intelligence communities that have established effective cyber capabilities to understand our operational context.
 These malicious actors intelligence capability is improving rapidly and is formidable at gathering OSINT on our activities.